Skip to content

 void Execute(in ActiveBall ball) { ... }

-// By components (matches any entity that has these components, regardless of tags)
+// By components (any template that declares these components, regardless of tags)

 [ForEachEntity(MatchByComponents = true)]